-There was no change in our internal control over financial reporting, as defined in Rules 13a-15(f) and 15d-15(f) under the Exchange Act, that occurred during the year ended December 31, 2019 that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.
+During the fourth quarter of 2020, we implemented a new Enterprise Resource Planning, or ERP, system.
+As a result of this implementation, we modified certain existing internal controls as well as implemented new controls and procedures related to the new ERP system.
+Except with respect to the continued implementation of the ERP system, there were no changes in our internal controls over financial reporting (as defined in Rules 13a-15(f) and 15d 15(f) under the Exchange Act) that occurred during the fourth quarter of 2020 that have materially affected, or are reasonably likely to materially affect, our internal controls over financial reporting.